 As graffiti is omnipresent in São Paulo and I wander around the city I keep bumping into captivating murals.
-Biking in the Pinheiros neighborhood I found another treasure made by Eduardo Kobra, this time a mural with some artist who died at the age of 27 (the famous Club).
-The artist used the same kaleidoscope technique to pay tribute to Amy Winehouse, Janis Joplin, Kurt Cobain, Jimi Hendrix and Jim Morrison.
+Biking in the Pinheiros neighborhood I found another treasure made by Eduardo Kobra on the corner of Rua Sumidouro and Rua Fernão Dias, this time a mural with some artists who died at the age of 27 (the famous Club).
+Cobra used the same kaleidoscope technique to pay tribute to Amy Winehouse, Janis Joplin, Kurt Cobain, Jimi Hendrix and Jim Morrison.

 Also in Pinheiros I bumped into a lovely portrait of two children, a black and a white one, smiling.
 Yet the reality of the their expressions and this mix of picture and graffiti art was what called my attention.
 Such a great piece of work!

 Finishing my bike tour I met two geniuses on the street: Frida Kahlo and Albert Einstein.
 Curiously Einstein’s mural, where he is also biking, tells the viewer one of his most famous and emblematic quotes: “Life is like riding a bicycle.
 To keep you balanced, you must keep moving.”
 It seemed like the artist decided to immortalize and represent this quote in just one image.
 What a great idea!